ABOUT ME

 - Papers.
 Every single kitten is registered with GCSA and receives a pedigree.
 Papers aren't optional!
 It's a BYB practice to offer a cheaper option for unpapered kittens.
 Each litter is $10 to register, and a further $10 for each individual kitten.
 It's one of the cheapest aspects of breeding.
 I'll never skimp on this, and it often frustrates me that BYB's will claim extra 'profit' over something so inexpensive.
 I'm proud of their lines and to show our family tree!

-- Building relationships with current and future kitten homes - I spend months on this, and I also have a group chat with most of our kitten families.
-I've spent over 2 years making sure this is a safe, non-judgemental space.
-We share updates, photos, adventures, fun stuff... but also the troublesome stuff... questions about anything and everything from injuries to illness and behavioural quirks.
+- Building relationships with current and future kitten homes - I spend months on this, and I also have a group chat with most of my kitten families.
+I've spent over 4 years making sure this is a safe, non-judgemental space.
+We share updates, photos, adventures, fun stuff... but also the troublesome stuff... questions about anything and everything from injuries, to illness, and behavioural quirks.
 Often, if I can't answer, someone else will jump in for me.

 There are breeders around me that charge the same amount that I do....